Crane (NYSE:CR) Issues Earnings Results

-Crane (NYSE:CR) issued its quarterly earnings results on Sunday.
-The conglomerate reported $1.83 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.39 by $0.44, MarketWatch Earnings reports.
-Crane had a net margin of 7.62% and a return on equity of 16.81%.
+Crane (NYSE:CR) posted its earnings results on Sunday.
+The conglomerate reported $1.83 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.39 by $0.44, MarketWatch Earnings reports.
+Crane had a return on equity of 16.81% and a net margin of 7.62%.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 8th.
-Investors of record on Tuesday, August 31st will be paid a dividend of $0.43 per share.
-This represents a $1.72 dividend on an annualized basis and a dividend yield of 1.80%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, September 8th.
+Shareholders of record on Tuesday, August 31st will be issued a dividend of $0.43 per share.
+This represents a $1.72 dividend on an annualized basis and a yield of 1.80%.
 The ex-dividend date of this dividend is Monday, August 30th.
-Crane’s dividend payout ratio (DPR) is 44.79%.
+Crane’s payout ratio is presently 44.79%.

-In other Crane news, SVP Kurt F. Gallo sold 5,000 shares of the business’s stock in a transaction on Monday, May 10th.
-The shares were sold at an average price of $99.75, for a total value of $498,750.00.
-Following the sale, the senior vice president now owns 5,000 shares in the company, valued at approximately $498,750.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Donald G. Cook sold 500 shares of the business’s stock in a transaction on Wednesday, May 12th.
-The stock was sold at an average price of $94.87, for a total transaction of $47,435.00.
-Following the completion of the sale, the director now owns 3,837 shares in the company, valued at approximately $364,016.19.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 15,500 shares of company stock worth $1,526,685.
-3.00% of the stock is owned by corporate insiders.
+Separately, DA Davidson reissued a “buy” rating and issued a $96.15 price objective (down previously from $110.00) on shares of Crane in a research report on Tuesday.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Crane has a consensus rating of “Buy” and a consensus target price of $87.29.

 Crane Co manufactures and sells engineered industrial products in the United States, Canada, the United Kingdom, Continental Europe, and internationally.
 The company's Fluid Handling segment offers on/off valves and related products for the chemical, oil and gas, power, and general industrial end markets; valves and related products for the non-residential construction, general industrial, and municipal markets; fluid control instrumentation and sampling solutions; and pumps and related products for water and wastewater applications in industrial, municipal, commercial, and military markets.